 Foxton's key feature is the Grand Union Canal that cuts east-west (the Market Harborough line) and north-south (the Leicester line), with the two intersecting at Foxton Junction which lies to the south-west of the village and is the site of both Foxton Locks and the remains of Foxton Inclined Plane.
 The Grade II listed Locks are the largest flight of staircase locks on the English canal system, with the Inclined Plane being a scheduled monument of Victorian industry.
-The two constitute a very popular tourist attraction on both a local and national level, and as such are assets of considerable value to the parish.
+The two constitute a very popular tourist attraction on both a local and national level.
 In 2008 the locks became part of the European Route of Industrial Heritage, further heightening its status as a popular tourist attraction, due to an accompanying country park being located beyond the top lock.
 The Foxton Inclined Plane Trust estimates that as many as 250,000 visit the Locks annually.